 - I think in fairness, Fahrenheit in 1984 not being banned in Florida right now, but there are some books that are being banned in Florida by famous authors and Anders, what's your take on this?

 - Well, I think, you know, we all believe that parents should have a right to be involved in their child's education.

 But the way the law was written, it's not parents who are challenging these books most of the time, it's just any random person.

 And I just think that is a horrible way to run that system.

 - Okay well thank you all for a great show and a civil discussion and thank you for joining us.

 Send us your comments at firstname.lastname@example.org.

-And from all of us here at WEDU, have a great weekend, and go Rays.
+From all of us here at WEDU, have a great weekend and go Rays.

-(upbeat music) (upbeat music continues) - [Announcer] "Florida This Week" is a production of WEDU, who is solely responsible for its content.
+(intense music) (intense music continues) - [Announcement] "Florida This Week," is a production of WEDU, who is solely responsible for it's content.